sguox002/leetcode/contest/contest.md

 Return the minimum number of moves to reach the target.

-If there is no way to reach the target, return -1.*
+If there is no way to reach the target, return -1.</em>

 idea:

-typical bfs problem.
+- typical bfs problem.
-queue need store the snake's head and tail position.
+- queue need store the snake's head and tail position.
+- try all 4 possible position.
+- using string hashset for visited.

 ```cpp
     int minimumMoves(vector<vector<int>>& grid) {
         int n=grid.size();